Combination Locks for Lockers

 What is the best combination lock for a locker?

-The best combination lock for a locker depends on the door type, fitting position and how the locker will be managed.
-Mechanical models such as the N4CDL, 2800 Series and KL10 KitLock are suitable for many school, workplace and leisure locker installations.
+The best combination lock for a locker depends on the locker door, fixing position, cam type and how the locker will be used.
+Mechanical models such as the N4CDL, 2800 Series and KL10 KitLock are suitable for many school, workplace, gym and leisure locker installations.

 Are mechanical combination locks secure for daily locker use?

 Yes.
-Mechanical combination locks are suitable for daily locker use when correctly matched to the locker door, fixing position and user environment.
-They remove the need for issued keys and provide practical access control for shared facilities.
+Mechanical combination locks are practical for daily locker use when correctly matched to the locker door, fixing hole and user environment.
+They remove the need for issued keys and help reduce lost-key administration in shared facilities.

 Will a combination lock fit any locker?

-Not every combination lock fits every locker.
-The correct model depends on the locker door thickness, fixing hole, cam position and required handing.
-Check the product specification before ordering replacement locks.
+No. Not every combination lock fits every locker.
+The correct model depends on the door thickness, fixing hole size, lock footprint, cam position, cam length and handing.
+Some lockers also need a specific spindle, fixing nut or cam movement.

 Can staff override a combination lock if the code is lost?

-Many mechanical combination locks include a master override, reset or code-finder option.
-This allows authorised staff to manage lockers without damaging the lock when a user forgets the code.
+Many mechanical combination locks include a master override, reset function or code-finder option.
+This allows authorised staff to open or reset a locker when a user forgets the code.

 Get Help Choosing Combination Locks